unicode-org/message-format-wg/spec/syntax.md

   `hello = [Hello]` will unambiguously define the `Hello` message without the space in front of it.
 - The message should be conveniently embeddable in various programming languages without the need to escape characters commonly related to strings, e.g. `"` and `'`.
-  Such need may still occur when a singe or double quote is used in the translatable content or to delimit a string literal.
+  Such need may still occur when a single or double quote is used in the translatable content.
 - The syntax should make it as clear as possible which parts of the message body are translatable and which ones are part of the formatting logic definition.